-List of works related to astrometric measurements acquired in the SBNAF context at date 7-April-2018.
+List of works related to astrometric measurements acquired in the SBNAF context at date 12-April-2019.
 A brief list of SBNAF-related measurements is included for each work (other publicly available data sets not related to SBNAF are often used within these publications).
-Updates respect to deliverable D5.6 - 'Observational publications' are marked in boldface.
+Updates respect to deliverable D5.6 and D5.7 are marked in boldface.

-- Discovery of a satellite of the large trans-Neptunian object (225088) 2007 OR10, by Kiss et al. 2017, ApJL, 838, L1 - Astrometric HST measurements - Nereid from space: rotation, size and shape analysis from K2, Herschel and Spitzer observations, by Kiss et al. 2016, MNRAS 457, 2908 - Long-term optical lightcurve observations from K2, Campaign 3 - Astrometric K2 measurements - The heart of the swarm: K2 photometry and rotational characteristics of 56 Jovian Trojan asteroids, by Szabó et al. 2017, A&A, 599, A44 - Long-term optical lightcurve observations from K2, Campaign 6 - Astrometric K2 measurements
+- Discovery of a satellite of the large trans-Neptunian object (225088) 2007 OR10, by Kiss et al. 2017, ApJL, 838, L1 - Astrometric HST measurements - Nereid from space: rotation, size and shape analysis from K2, Herschel and Spitzer observations, by Kiss et al. 2016, MNRAS 457, 2908 - Long-term optical lightcurve observations from K2,Campaign 3 - Astrometric K2 measurements - The heart of the swarm: K2 photometry and rotational characteristics of 56 Jovian Trojan asteroids, by Szabó et al. 2017, A&A, 599, A44 - Long-term optical lightcurve observations from K2,Campaign 6 - Astrometric K2 measurements - Uninterrupted optical lightcurves of main-belt asteroids from the K2 Mission, by Szabó et al. 2016, A&A, 596, A40 - Long-term optical lightcurve observations from K2 - Astrometric K2 measurements - Large Size and Slow Rotation of the Trans-Neptunian Object (225088) 2007 OR10 Discovered from Herschel and K2 Observations, by Pál et al. 2016, AJ 151, 117 - Long-term optical lightcurve observations from K2 - Astrometric K2 measurements - Properties of the irregular satellite system around Uranus inferred from K2, Herschel and Spitzer observations, Farkas-Takács et al. 2017, AJ, 154, 119 - Long-term optical lightcurve observations from K2 - Astrometric K2 measurements - Main-belt Asteroids in the K2 Uranus Field, Molnár et al. 2018, ApJS 234, 37M - Long-term optical lightcurve observations from K2 - Astrometric K2 measurements